Gurasic/Incremental/README.md

 Huge Thanks to
 - DeepSeaBue
 - Les_Sosna
-- And the entire +1 clicker community
 - Fizzie (Helped with code and Bug fixing)
+- WeAreNoobs (Helped Finding Bugs)
 - Darkomen (Emotional Support)
 - Quantum (Helped me with code)
+- And the Rest of the +1 clicker community